๐Ÿง ๐Ÿ’›

 Feeling guilty when you can't empathize perfectly

-✅ Empathy DOES mean:
+โœ… Empathy DOES mean:

 Genuinely trying to understand someone's inner world

-Responding to what he actually need
+Responding to what they actually need

 Holding space without fixing or minimizing